Zimbra/zm-zimlet-guide/advanced/README.md

 One of the powers of Zimbra is the ability to be extended with custom functionality.
 The Zimbra front-end can be extended with JavaScript Zimlets and the back-end can be extended with Java extensions.
 This article is a practical guide to writing Preact Zimlets for Zimbra 9 and above.

-Zimbra 9 introduces the so-called Modern UI.
+Zimbra 9 introduced the so-called Modern UI.
 The Modern UI is fully responsive and based on Preact.
 Preact itself is based on React and that is a framework for building applications on Node JS.

 You will need to understand the basics of React, have some knowledge of ES6 JavaScript and NodeJS to be able to understand the sample code in this article.
 A good online course that can help you with these fundamentals can be found at https://www.udemy.com/course/the-complete-react-fullstack-course/